Des Bishop: Languages

 Bishop's TV show In the Name of the Fada premiered in 2008.
 It chronicles Bishop's undertaking to learn Irish to a level sufficient to perform a stand-up act in the language.
 During this period he achieved fluency in the language.
 He later used his Irish-language skills to sing an Irish-language version of the song "Jump Around" called Léim Thart.

-The DVDs of his live show Tongues and of the series In the Name of the Fada were released on November 14, 2008.